What’s more dangerous than hackers running amok in your corporate email? How about if they had global access to your salesforce.com account?

 The victim clicks on the URL, which points to a page with malware.

-In the example we analyzed, the hackers target was to install a trojan malware on the endpoints.
-Therefore, the URLs were pointing to pages that start downloading malware.
-But the same scam could apply to fake invoices or credential harvesting pages.
+In the example we analyzed, the hackers goal was to install a trojan malware on the endpoints with URLs that pointed to pages that start downloading malware.
+The same scam could apply to fake invoices or credential harvesting pages.

 Indicators of Compromise (IOCs)